Zibounne/Zibounne/README.md

 ## Algorithms 📟
 One of my favorite activities is tackling **algorithmic** challenges on platforms like **Codewars**.
 I love working on algorithms and sharpening my problem-solving skills.
 This continuous practice helps me grow as a developer and keeps me sharp for tackling complex problems in my projects.

+## Junior Full Stack Web Developer 💻
+As a **Junior Full Stack Web Developer**, I specialize in building dynamic, efficient, and scalable web applications.
+I have experience working with technologies such as Angular, Symfony, and others to develop end-to-end solutions that are both visually appealing and high-performing.

+I’m always looking to deepen my expertise in web development, and I continuously explore new frameworks, libraries, and methodologies to stay at the cutting edge of the industry.

 ## Embedded Systems & Electronics 🤖
 I also have a passion for **embedded systems** and **electronics**.
 I enjoy experimenting with Arduino and building small-scale hardware projects.
 Whether it's programming microcontrollers or diving into circuit design, I find the world of electronics both fascinating and rewarding.